q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

 ```

 ### 3.1.4 Pooling Layer
-A convolutional neural network's work can be thought as:
+A convolutional neural network's work can be thought of as:
-* Take a image where we want to perform a convolution.
+* Take an image where we want to perform a convolution.
-* Take a lens(will be filter) and place it over an image.
+* Take a lens(will be filtered) and place it over an image.
-* Slide the lens over a image and find the important features.
+* Slide the lens over an image and find the important features.
 * We find features using different lenses.
-* Once we found certain features under our boundary, we pass those feature maps to next scanning place or we can do pooling.
+* Once we found certain features under our boundary, we pass those feature maps to the next scanning place or we can do pooling.
-* Pooling can be thought of as zooming out, or we make the remaining image little smaller, by this way more important features will be seen.
-Or in other way, scan from bit far and take only important part.
+* Pooling can be thought of as zooming out, or we make the remaining image a little smaller, by this way more important features will be seen.
+Or in another way, scan from a bit far and take only the important parts.

-A pooling operation works on similar way like convolution but instead of matrix multiplication we do different operation.
+A pooling operation works in a similar way to convolution but instead of matrix multiplication, we do a different operation.
 The output of a pooling layer will be:-

 \begin{equation}
 w = \frac{W-f + 2p}{s} + 1
 \end{equation}

-where `w` is new width, `W` is old or input width, `f` is kernel width, `p` is padding. <b>I am not using padding right now for the operation.</b>
+where `w` is the new width, `W` is the old or input width, `f` is kernel width, `p` is padding. <b>I am not using padding right now for the operation.</b>